Goca7/book-club-full-stack-project/README.md

 #### User Story: Leave Review
 - As a member, I want to leave reviews for books I have read, so that I can share my opinions with other.

+- Acceptance Criteria:

+1. Users must be logged in to submit a review.

+2. Reviews should be displayed with the user's name, rating (1–5 stars), and review text.

+3. Users must have the option to edit or delete their reviews.

 #### User Story: Add Books to "Want to Read" List
 - As a member, I want to add books to my "Want to Read" list, so that I can save books for future reading.